Christian VI, King of Denmark and Norway

 In 1699, the year of Christian’s birth, King Frederik IV began a relationship with Elisabeth Helene von Vieregg, lady-in-waiting to his unmarried sister Sophia Hedwig.
 In 1703, without divorcing his wife Louise, Frederik made a bigamous marriage to Elisabeth.
 After Elisabeth died in 1704 due to childbirth complications giving birth to a son who lived only nine months, Frederik gave her an elaborate funeral.

 After the death of Elisabeth, Frederik began an affair with her lady-in-waiting, Charlotte Helene von Schindel.
-In 1709, Frederik wanted to again make a bigamous marriage but received strong opposition from the church leaders who told him that the law against bigamy also applied to kings.
+In 1709, Frederik wanted to make another bigamous marriage but received strong opposition from the church leaders who told him that the law against bigamy also applied to kings.
 Charlotte and Frederik had a daughter in 1710 who died in infancy.

-After losing interest in Charlotte Helene von Schindel in 1711, Frederik IV then fell in love with 19-year-old Anna Sophie Reventlow, daughter of Grand-Chancellor Conrad Reventlow who held a position similar to Prime Minister.
+After losing interest in Charlotte Helene von Schindel in 1711, Frederik IV fell in love with 19-year-old Anna Sophie Reventlow, daughter of Grand-Chancellor Conrad Reventlow who held a position similar to Prime Minister.
 In 1712, Frederik abducted Anna Sophia from her parents’ home and took her to Skanderborg Castle where they were married bigamously while Queen Louise was still alive.

 After the death of Queen Louise in 1721, King Frederik IV and Anna Sophie Reventlow married again in a second formal wedding conducted with great ceremony.
 Although the marriage was still scandalous, it was not declared morganatic and Anna Sophie was crowned Queen of Denmark and Norway less than a month after Queen Louise’s death.
 Anna Sophie and King Frederick IV had six children.
 Three were born before the legal marriage in 1721 but none survived.
-The three children born after the 1721 marriage were styled as Prince/Princess of Denmark and Norway but none of them survived infancy either.
+The three children born after the 1721 marriage were styled as Prince/Princess of Denmark and Norway but none survived infancy.
 The deaths of the six children were seen by many as divine punishment for the bigamy of Frederik IV and Anna Sophie.
 Christian distanced himself from his father and he came to detest his stepmother.

 Sophia Magdalene of Brandenburg-Kulmbach; Credit – Wikipedia